-In snowed-in, shut down Washington, some public advocacy groups, perhaps appropriately given the weather conditions, tended toward dire warnings.
+Even in snowed-in, shut down Washington, some public advocacy groups were quick to react and tended toward dire warnings.

-Former FCC chairman Mike Copps, a veteran consolidation critic now with Common Cause, called the deal an "affront to the public interest. "“This is so over the top that it ought to be dead on arrival at the FCC."
+Former FCC chairman Mike Copps, a veteran consolidation critic now with Common Cause, called the deal an "affront to the public interest," adding: “This is so over the top that it ought to be dead on arrival at the FCC."
 Copps pointed out that he had cast the lone vote in opposition to the Comcast/NBCU merger.

 The American Cable Association weighed in with a deal condition, or more to the point a condition of even considering the deal.

 “Comcast-NBCU’s takeover of Time Warner Cable would vastly increase the number of cable homes served by an operator affiliated with NBCU’s popular programming," ACA said in a statement, "creating new incentives for NBCU to demand unfair terms and conditions from TWC’s pay-TV distribution rivals, including ACA Members.

 “Small and medium-sized cable operators have highlighted for nearly two years that they have less protection from this sort of vertical integration than Congress intended in view of the fact that the Federal Communications Commission has yet to act on its own rulemaking to update the FCC’s definition of a ‘buying group’ to reflect today’s market.

 “The current definition effectively excludes the National Cable Television Cooperative, the buying group used by more than 900 small and medium-sized cable operators, from utilizing program access rules that require cable-affiliated programmers to offer programming on non-discriminatory prices, terms and conditions."